Imsmthng/php-bulk_mail/README.md

 # php-bulk_mail
-Send Email to Multiple recipient using phpmailer
+Send Email from localhost to multiple reciepients using gmail and phpmailer